dazinator/dazinator.github.io/source/_posts/2016-03-19-dnn-extensions-sources-packages-what-are-they.md

 ## Alternatives?

-If you want to give away your VS solution (or sell the source) to a third party, there are better / easier ways to provide access to it without shoehorning it in to the dnn install zip.
+If you want to give away your VS solution (or sell the source) to a third party, there are better / easier ways to provide access to it without shoehorning it in to the dnn install zip imho!

 The easiest may be to just zip up your entire solution (checkout directory), and allow that to be downloaded from some protected location.
 This does not have to be in a "dnn" install package format, just a simple zip file that the person recieving can extract and then open up the VS sln file.
 You want it to be like they just checked out the solution from source control and are now opening up the VS sln file - just like you do right?